felippepuhle/felippepuhle/README.md

 **Software Engineer** (2012-2017)

-DBlinks is a multiplataform digital agency that convert different talents (inovation + technology + digital) to think about brands in a different way.
-Its focus is on the supermarkets niche, offering products such as e-commerce, websites and others.

-I was the technical leader of the team, architecting new ways to develop software and mentoring the team to work in a nice way.

 Key technologies: ReactJS, Relay, GraphQL, Redux, MongoDB, SEO, Java, Spring Boot, CDI, Selenium, PHP, CodeIgniter, Symfony, Slim Framework, Cordova, IONIC, AngularJS, MySQL, ElasticSearch, AWS

 ### SMO Internet Provider

 **Wireless network technician and web developer** (2011-2012, 2007-2010)

-SMO Internet Provider was an internet service provider.
-Now known as SMO Telecom, has more than 25 years of experience providing a quality service to the population of São Miguel do Oeste - Santa Catarina.

-I was in charge of the support team, providing assistance and custom support to the customers and infrastructure of local networks.
-I also developed and provided maintenance in websites, and developed web systems that allows the management of the servers, controlling bandwidth, access and other features.

 Key technologies: PHP, MySQL, Javascript, LAN, WAN, Mikrotik, AP Router, Ubiquiti, Linux, Unix

 ### Safesystem Informática

 **Pre sales auxiliary** (2011)

-Safesystem Informática is a company that deliver intelligent IT solutions to the customers in a way that they can have return on their investment.
-Located on Curitiba - Paraná, it's considerated a leading IT solutions provider to the corporate and government segments.

-In my role, I acted as a technical expert to strengthen the business acumen, to understand and communicate business requirements and solution to prospects.

 Key technologies: IBM System X, IBM Blade Center, IBM System Storage